Glossary

 Compliance

-In cybersecurity, compliance involves meeting the requirements of various rules and regulations enacted by a regulatory authority to protect sensitive data.
+Compliance involves meeting the requirements of various rules and regulations enacted by a regulatory authority to protect sensitive data.
 Compliance requirements vary based on industry and sector and comprise different organizational procedures and technologies to safeguard data.
-Organizations such as the Center for Internet Security (CIS), the National Institute of Standards and Technology (NIST) under the United States Commerce Department, and ISO 27001 establish compliance regulations.
+Organizations such as the Center for Internet Security (CIS), the National Institute of Standards and Technology (NIST) under the United States Commerce Department, and ISO 27001 establish cybersecurity compliance regulations.

 D